j0c2/project-seraphim/docs/_tabs/home.md

 ---
-layout: default
-title: Home
-description: AI Reliability Engineering Platform - Production-grade ML inference with guardrails
+# the default layout is 'page'
+icon: fas fa-home
-nav_order: 1
+order: 1
 ---

-# 🛡️ Project Seraphim Documentation
+# 🛡️ Project Seraphim

-Welcome to the **Project Seraphim** documentation site.
-This is an AI reliability engineering platform that demonstrates how to run ML/LLM inference with production-grade guardrails.
+Welcome to **Project Seraphim**, an AI reliability engineering platform that demonstrates how to run ML/LLM inference with production-grade guardrails.

-## 📚 Documentation

-### Core Guides
-- **[Observability Guide](observability.md)** - Comprehensive monitoring, metrics, and dashboard setup
-- **[Operations Guide](operations.md)** - Deployment, troubleshooting, and maintenance procedures

-### Operational Playbooks
-- **[Rollback Procedures](playbooks/rollback.md)** - Safe model rollback strategies

 ## 🚀 Quick Start